KristerV/heliumpay-budgetweb-backend/README.md

 4. Build the docker images: `docker-compose build` (re-run whenever Dockerfile or package.json changes)
 5. Start the containers: `docker-compose up`

+This will start the app along with `dashd`.
+Also run [the frontend](https://github.com/KristerV/heliumpay-budgetweb-frontend).

 ## Development stages

 A stage is basically a bunch of features.
 Starting with the most critical and moving down to nice to have stuff.
 The front-end will be developed at the same time as backend, but no extra prettyness will be added until main features are implemented (unless we find a front-end dev).
 The website ideally will be public throughout all of the developemnt.